This information explains your breast needle localization procedure at Memorial Sloan Kettering (MSK).

 Before Your Procedure

-- Do not put anything on your breasts or nipples or under your arms on the day of the procedure.
-This includes talcum powder, deodorant, and creams.
+- Don’t put anything on your breasts, nipples, or under your arms on the day of the procedure.
+This includes powder, deodorant, perfumes, colognes, and creams.

-- Follow any additional instructions given to you by your doctor or nurse.
+- Follow any additional instructions your healthcare provider gave you.

 During Your Procedure